ammarm08/technical-posts/posts/sicp-notes.md

 const sum = reduce(xs, (total, x) => total + x, 0) // sum: 1 + 2 + 3 + 4 + 5 = 15
 ```

-This is thinking in "binary" hierarchies (a collection is a pair formed by one thing and a collection of other pairs of one thing and a collection of ... etc).
+This is thinking in "binary" hierarchies (a collection is a pair formed by one thing and a collection of another pair formed by one thing and a collection of another pair formed by ... etc).

 Pros: this is a powerful problem-solving mindset: it reduces a problem to a set of subproblems.
 You can literally "feel the bits sliding in between your fingers."